kubernetes101/pib-dev/advanced-scenarios/voe/README.md

 ## Introduction

 - VoE is an open-source tool that builds vision-based intelligent edge solutions using Machine Learning.
 Visit this [repo](https://github.com/Azure-Samples/azure-intelligent-edge-patterns/tree/master/factory-ai-vision) for more information.
+- Deploying VoE is very similar process to deploying other applications in the outer-loop labs, but there are a few dependencies that must be configured first.

-- The VoE app is being deprecated.
-It is used for demonstrative purposes to show how to deploy a more complex app with PiB.
+> Note: The VoE app is being deprecated and will be replaced by a new version.
+It is used here for demonstrative purposes to show how to deploy a more complex app with PiB.

+## Lab Prerequisites

+- Complete the 4 outer-loop labs before this one.

 ## Fleet Configuration Prerequisites